ryanrhymes/panns/README.md

 panns -- Nearest Neighbor Search
 ====

-panns stands for Python Approximate Nearest Neighbor Search, which is an optimized python library for searching k-nearest neighbors in very high dimensional space.
+panns stands for *P*ython Approximate Nearest Neighbor Search, which is an optimized python library for searching k-nearest neighbors in very high dimensional space.
 The tyical

 ## Quick Start